info@texmg.com

 1. External Virtualization

-External network virtualization combines or subdivides local area networks (LANs) into virtual networks, enhancing network efficiency.
-Key components include virtual LANs (VLANs) and network switches.
+External network virtualization enhances efficiency by combining or subdividing local area networks (LANs) into virtual networks.
+It uses virtual LANs (VLANs) and network switches to optimize connectivity and streamline network administration.

-This technology allows administrators to configure systems on the same LAN into separate VLANs or combine systems from separate LANs into a single VLAN.
-It improves management efficiency by enabling administrators to configure all systems attached to the virtual network collectively, streamlining network administration tasks.
+Administrators can configure systems on the same LAN into separate VLANs or combine systems from different LANs into one.
+This improves management by allowing collective configuration of all systems attached to the virtual network.

-External network virtualization optimizes resource utilization and scalability, benefiting service providers and large networks by enhancing connectivity and facilitating efficient service delivery.
+External virtualization boosts resource utilization and scalability.
+It benefits large networks and service providers by enhancing connectivity and service delivery.

 2. Internal Virtualization

-Unlike external virtualization, which spans multiple servers, internal virtualization focuses on maximizing the efficiency of a single server by emulating network functionalities through software-based techniques like containers and pseudo-interfaces.
+Unlike external virtualization, which connects multiple servers, internal virtualization focuses on maximizing the performance of one server.
+It emulates network functions using software techniques like containers and pseudo-interfaces.

 5 Use Cases of Network Virtualization